SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 ### API Definition

-A complete definition of the API can be found at
+For a complete definition of the API, go to [Key Catalog API Swagger](https://catalogapi-prod.cca-prod.aks.westeurope.dataminer.services/swagger/index.html?urls.primaryName=Key+Catalog+API+v1.0).

-[Key Catalog API Swagger](https://catalogapi-prod.cca-prod.aks.westeurope.dataminer.services/swagger/index.html?urls.primaryName=Key+Catalog+API+v1.0), which also provides an easy way to try out the call.
+This page also provides an easy way to try out the call: Expand the "catalog/{catalogId}/register/version" item, and click the *Try it out* button.

-Click on "catalog/{catalogId}/register/version" item to expand it > press "Try it out" button.
+> [!IMPORTANT]
+> The *Try it out* button allows you to execute the register call on the production Catalog.

 The [Swagger.json](https://catalogapi-prod.cca-prod.aks.westeurope.dataminer.services/swagger/key-catalog_1.0/swagger.json) can be used by e.g. [Swagger CodeGen](https://swagger.io/docs/open-source-tools/swagger-codegen/) or [AutoRest](https://azure.github.io/autorest/generate/) to generate client code.

-> [!IMPORTANT]
-Be aware the "Try it out" allows you to execute the register call on the production Catalog.

 ### HTTP method